 You can also check the map to see the use of different plugs and sockets in the world.

-What voltage and frequency on the Marshall Islands?
+Voltage converter needed on the Marshall Islands?

 On the Marshall Islands the standard voltage is 120 V and the frequency is 60 Hz.

-Also the frequency on the Marshall Islands (60 Hz) differs from the frequency in Sweden (50 Hz).
+Also the frequency on the Marshall Islands (60 Hz) differs from the frequency in Hungary (50 Hz).
 You should use a voltage converter which also changes the frequency, but these are hard to find.
 If your converter cannot change the frequency, be warned!
 Be especially careful with moving, rotating and time related appliances like clocks, shavers and electric fan heaters.

 To be sure, check the label on the appliance.
 Some appliances never need a converter.
 If the label states 'INPUT: 100-240V, 50/60 Hz' the appliance can be used in all countries in the world.
 This is common for chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.